johncoleman83/bootcamp-system_engineering-devops/README.md

 # Holberton School Projects Repository

 ## Description
-This Repo has my (David John Coleman II) projects for Holberton School.
+This Repo has some of my (David John Coleman II) projects for Holberton School.

 ## URL